-Located in Paris, France, the Louvre is one of the most-visited museums in the world, and home to thousands of classic and modern masterpieces.
+Located in Paris, the most visited museum in the world is home to thousands of classic and modern masterpieces.

 The Foundation for Arts Initiatives (FfAI) was founded in 1931 as the American Center for Students and Artists.
-Originally intended as a community center in Paris for American expatriates, the center later became an influential cultural space and eventually transitioned from a public nonprofit organization to a private foundation.
-The American Center became the American Center Foundation in 1996, which then became the Foundation for Arts Initiatives in 2008.
+Originally purposed as a community center in Paris for American expatriates, the organization became known as the American Center in Paris.
+It thrived as an influential cultural space and transitioned from a public nonprofit organization to a private foundation named the American Center Foundation in 1996.
+The foundation began making grants three years later with a continued focus on avant garde and experimental art.
+In 2008, the organization changed its name to the Foundation for Arts Initiatives (FfAI).

 Today, FfAI is a grantmaking institution that supports individuals, collectives, and institutions in contemporary art and culture.
 In particular, the foundation focuses on grantees that address broader social issues such as the impacts of widespread culture wars, national populism, and the erosion of civil and human rights.
 While the organization continues to evolve in response to societal demands, it remains a steadfast advocate for, and a supporter of, contemporary art in its many forms.

 General Operating Support (American Center for Students and Artists)